-When Caesar and I drove up to the great brick building we saw the girl at the window and knew we were at the right place.
+When Caesar my partner, who happens to be a cat and I drove up to the great brick building we saw the girl at the window and knew we were at the right place.

-“Crystal Payne Spirit Investigations” I’d replied concisely when my phone had rung.
+“Crystal Payne Spirit Investigations” I’d replied concisely when my phone had rung earlier that day.

-“I’m Julian Lastranger and I need your assistance at once!” said a gentleman’s voice.
+“I’m Julian Lastranger and I need your assistance at once!” said a soave gentleman’s voice.
 He seemed to have a slight Australian accent and was strangely not at all perturbed.
 I’d heard his name before … it was all the news back then.
-You might say he was a spook who became famous by exposing skeletons in famous people’s closets.
-Of course, if he was calling me at this number he needed my assistance, that goes without saying, as this number is not only unlisted but inexistant for all intents and purposes!
+You might say he was a spook who’d become famous by exposing skeletons in famous people’s closets.
+Of course, if he was calling me at this number he needed my assistance, that goes without saying, as this number is not only unlisted but nonexistent for all intents and purposes!

 “Could you give me a brief outline of your problem?”

-“Well, last winter I bought a house in Australian, then had it dismantled and shipped here to the Sates.
-All the furniture was included so I could reconstruct the building and furnish it in all it’s glorious gothic beauty.
+“Well, last winter I bought a house in Australia, then had it dismantled and shipped here to the United States.
+All the furniture was included so I could reconstruct the building and furnish it in all it’s glorious Gothic beauty.
 However, it seems that now I have a ghost and she’s really very upsetting, she howls constantly!
 A ghost was not part of the bargain by the way.”

 “Excuse me, but couldn’t you come around now.
 I mean, she’s present at night but sleeps in, or whatever, in the morning.”

-There stood what looked to be a butler right out of a Victorian novel.
-Rigid as though he had a pole up his backside, dead-pan face, the works!
-But as I looked closer, I noticed that he was a she!
+Before us stood what looked to be an English butler right out of a Victorian novel.
+You know what I mean, as rigid as though he had a pole up his backside, a dead-pan face the works!
+But looking closer, I noticed that he was a she!

 “You rang?
-Whom may I say is calling?” she intoned in the most classic voice of a Jeeves that I’d ever heard, just a few octaves too high.
+Whom may I say is calling?” she intoned in the most classic voice of a female Jeeves that I’d ever heard, a few octaves too high of her male counterpart.

 “Ah let off Murphy!” shouted a voice from inside the house as we heard a tick tick ticking on the hard-wood floor coming towards the door.

-The butler looked disappointed and in a broad Bronk’s accent mumbled off.
+The butler looked disappointed and in a broad Bronx’s accent went off mumbling to herself.

 “Hello, I’m Julian Lastranger, but you can call me Bill.” he said.